JacobLibby/photo_to_ascii/README.md

 2) Install p5 JS library (https://github.com/processing/p5.js/releases/download/v1.9.1/p5.zip)
 3) Install and/or set up local server (https://github.com/processing/p5.js/wiki/Local-server)
 4) Run the repo on the local server and see the image set as `pic_path` as ASCII characters
 5) Move new images to the folder and update `pic_path` to play around with the code.
-Also adjust the ASCII characters used and the scaling and all other variables to really see how the code works!
+Also adjust the ASCII characters used and the scaling and all other variables in the .css and .js files to really see how the code works!
+(Sizing down photos to <200x200 px worked best for me)